MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-included-files-view.md

 Build Insights, now integrated into Visual Studio, is designed to help you optimize your build times--especially for large projects like AAA games.
 When a large header file is repeatedly parsed, there is an impact on build time.
 Build Insights provides analytics in the **Included Files** view, which helps diagnose the impact of repeatedly parsing `#include` files.
 It displays the time it takes to parse each header file as well as a view of which header files are included by other header files.

-In this article, learn how to use the Build Insights **Included Files** and **INclude Tree** views to identify bottlenecks in your build process and improve build time.
+In this article, learn how to use the Build Insights **Included Files** and **Include Tree** views to identify bottlenecks in your build process and improve build time.
 We'll use a hypothetical project to demonstrate how to use Build Insights to identify the most expensive header files to parse and how to optimize build time by creating a precompiled header file.

 ## Set build options